A Call to the Light

-Second Sunday of Advent, Year B (2017)
+Second Sunday after the Epiphany, Year B (2018)

 Lawrence T. Foster